 "From that, we were able to match the emerging trends and solutions into a number of different areas that could be applied to help break the drowning chain," says Golding.

-"In many cases, helping people to understand how to not get themselves into an unsafe situation in the first place is obviously vastly more preferable than getting people out of the order when they're already in trouble."
+"In many cases, helping people to understand how to not get themselves into an unsafe situation in the first place is obviously vastly more preferable than getting people out of the water when they're already in trouble."

 The 'drowning chain' Golding refers to is a model used by the RNLI to outline the conditions that can lead to dangers at sea.
 Every link in the chain is an interlocking risk, from lack of education about dangers at sea through to struggling to cope due to being a weak swimmer.